-For example, the ESRS directs companies to disclose climate-related financial risks and opportunities, as framed by the TCFD, and also requires companies to disclose their impacts on the environment and society, consistent with its double materiality mandate.
-The SEC proposal would exempt smaller reporting companies from the Scope 3 disclosure requirements.
+\ For example, the ESRS directs companies to disclose climate-related financial risks and opportunities, as framed by the TCFD, and also requires companies to disclose their impacts on the environment and society, consistent with its double materiality mandate.

 - 6. Potential future expansion: While the SEC's climate-related disclosure proposal is limited to climate, the SEC's regulatory agenda signals that the agency is likely to propose disclosure regulations on additional ESG-related topics such as board diversity, human capital, and cybersecurity.
-The ISSB's proposal focuses only on climate and other environmental disclosure items, though its scope is likely to expand with future exposure drafts, which are expected to eventually cover the entire ESG landscape.
-The ESRS already includes E, S, and G components in its proposal and is designed as an all-encompassing ESG disclosure rule. - 7.
+The ISSB's proposal focuses only on climate and other environmental disclosure items, though its scope is likely to expand with future exposure drafts, which are expected to eventually cover the entire ESG landscape.\ The ESRS already includes E, S, and G components in its proposal and is designed as an all-encompassing ESG disclosure rule. - 7.
 Timeline for compliance is pushing pace for 2023/4: For all three frameworks, large companies should collect data beginning at least with their Fiscal Year 2023 and prepare to file by the following year. - 8.
 Commenting on the proposals.
 Companies, investors, and other interested parties are strongly encouraged to share their comments with the SEC, ESRS, and ISSB on the current exposure drafts.
 The deadlines for submission of comments are: - SEC: Comments are due June 17, 2022. - ISSB: Comments are due July 29, 2022. - ESRS: Comments are due by August 8, 2022.